-Elia just sat there as the Kroy Wen police surrounded him.
+Wen police surrounded him.
 The captain in charge read out the violations against him.
-Elia aimlessly stared into the dark blue and black mass that surrounded him without winking or saying a word.
-The captain barked out, "You will come with us now!"
+Elia aimlessly stared into the dark blue and black mass that surrounded him without winking or saving a word.
+The captain barked out, "You will come with us now!
 Elia brought his cigarette up to his mouth with a mechanical motion, then inhaled deeply.
 He reached forward without taking his feet off his desk and picked up yesterday's student newspaper and looked at its big, bold, black lettered headline.
 For a few seconds he stared at it as if he were in a trance.
 Then he tossed it aside.
 Elia took his feet off his desk and rose slowly.
 He was facing downward and exhaling smoke as he stood upright.
 "Are you ready?" asked the officer.
 Elia looked him in the eye.
 Smoke started to escape from Elia's mouth.
 He stared at the policeman with a quizzical look as though he were some kind of freak.
 He politely asked the cop to read the headline of the paper.
-The captain replied by reaching down to the desk and picking up the paper to read the headline: When Freedom Is Out-. lawed, Only Outlaws Will Be Free.
+The captain replied by reaching down to the desk and picking up the paper to read the headline: When Freedom Is Outlawed, Only Outlaws Will Be Free.
 The officer tossed the paper down.
-Elia looked at him tensely as if trying to search for something inside the man's eyes.
-'Enough!'' yelled the captain.
+Elia looked at him tensely as if trying to search for something inside the man's eves.
+"Enough!" yelled the captain.
 And with his command Elia plunged the burning cigarette into the captain's eye.
-The captain let out a loud scream in need to be hidden behind three locked doors, as the Graphic Center location provides?
-23

-(continued page 9)
+The captain let out a loud scream in (continued page 9)